 The Comprehensive School Site Safety Plan was developed for Lloyde High School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
 Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, dress code policy, and bully prevention policy.
-The school's safety plan is reviewed, updated, and shared with school staff in September 2014.
+In 2017 - 2017 the school's safety plan is being reviewed, updated, and shared with school staff.
+The new plan plans for events that were previously inconceivable, such as terrorist attackers or shooters coming on campus.
+The plan is also much more comprehensive in regard to mental health issues.